 “The philosophies that drive us are integrity, honor, and hard work.”

 Should you choose to retain our firm, you can rest assured that you have hired lawyers who have worked at some of Florida’s largest law firms and are committed to achieving big firm results while providing small firm client service.

-Our firm also offer the advantage of attorneys with distinct professional backgrounds.
+Our firm also offers the advantage of attorneys with distinct professional backgrounds.

 Jeff Lieser is a litigator who represents clients in state and federal court.
 He is also a Circuit Civil Mediator and a Reserve Judge Advocate in the U.S. Army J.A.G.
 Corps.

 Ghada Skaff is a Tampa native and business law attorney.
 Ghada has served as general counsel to a Tampa-based manufacturing company and has advised countless companies on a full spectrum of legal matters.
 She is also fluent in the Arabic dialect.

 This diversity of experience sets the firm apart by allowing for the development of a well-rounded and comprehensive approach to each client’s unique legal issue.

 We focus on assisting clients with business law matters, including litigation.
 We also regularly represent clients with real property disputes, including landlord representation, evictions, title insurance claims, construction liens, and community associations’ disputes, including homeowners’ associations (HOA) and condominium associations (COA).
 We also handle military law matters, trust and probate administration and litigation, and many other types of legal issues.